astrahalora/Growthgenier/README.md

 - custom 404 Page not found
 - custom logo designed with LeonardoAi
+- custom growth tracker image made by **astrahalora** and some edited content from LeonardoAi
 - easy navigation with react-router-dom
 - MongoDB server connection for data
 - project creator that generates an editable TODO list